Cyber-Duck/php-fpm-laravel/readme.md

         environment:
             XDEBUG: true
-            PHP_IDE_CONFIG: "serverName=phpstorm-server" #This is required for PhpStorm only for path mappings REMOTE_HOST="<HOSTIP>" # If not set the default is 'host.docker.internal' which will work on OSX and windows
+            PHP_IDE_CONFIG: "serverName=phpstorm-server" #This is required for PhpStorm only for path mappings
+            REMOTE_HOST: "<HOSTIP>" # If not set the default is 'host.docker.internal' which will work on OSX and windows
         volumes:
             - ./:/var/www/
             - ~/.ssh:/root/.ssh # can be useful for composer if you use private CVS